Wave propagation and transformation in the frame of magnetohydrodynamics with a vortex electric field

-The sound wave is connected with a static perturbation, as in Case 2, see Figs.\ref{fig:case3r},\ref{fig:case3i}, where this regime takes place at $s = 0.1$, $a = 0.4$.
-Table \ref{tab:table1} shows boundary values of Alfven speed $a_{thr}$ as a function of the sound speed $s$, at which the Case 3 appears with increasing of $a$, while at lower values of $a$, Case 1 or 2 takes place.
-At this transitional regime the connection of electromagnetic waves with fast MHD wave occurs at $1 < z < 2$ with the limiting value of $z = 1$ at $a,s\lesssim 1$.
-The connection between sound waves and static perturbations happens at $z \sim 1$.
+The sound waves don't penetrate into region with $\nu/\varkappa\geq\sim 1$.
+In Figs.\ref{fig:case3r},\ref{fig:case3i} this regime takes place at $s = 0.1$, $a = 0.4$.
+The connection of electromagnetic waves with fast MHD wave occurs at $1 < \nu/\varkappa < 2$.
+Table \ref{tab:table1_rel} shows boundary values of Alfven speed $a_{thr}$ as a function of the sound speed $s$.
+At $a>a_{thr}$ we have the Case 3, and at $a<a_{thr}$ Cases 1 or 2 take place.